tharun01001/8.2CDevSecOps/README.md

 When the wizard is done, restart the application and run the exploits again to confirm they are fixed.

 this is just to test the mail notification

+this is a edit to show email notification